bzinberg/regex-combinator/README.md

 ---
-The need for a clean combinator language arises because regular expression syntax is so bad that writing down a regular expression (let alone checking that a regular expression has the intended meaning) takes much more time than expressing the desired matcher in plain English.
-As Gerry Sussman explains:
+The need for a clean combinator language arises because regular expression syntax is so bad that writing down a regular expression (let alone checking that a regular expression has the intended meaning) takes much more effort than expressing the desired matcher in plain English.
+As Prof. Gerald Sussman
+explains:

 > Regular expressions are ubiquitous.
 On the surface, regular
 > expressions look like a combinator language, because expression